RHINO Metal Buildings Celebrates Fire Prevention Week

 Leave immediately: Get out and stay out.
 Do not stop to collect important papers or mementos.
 Close the door as you exit the structure.
 Do not return once you leave.

 Call for help: Wait until you are outside the building to call 911.

 If you are trapped: If you cannot escape, cover the vents and cracks around the doors to keep smoke out of the room.
 Call 911.
 Stay low.
 Wave a flashlight or light-colored cloth at a window to signal for help.

 Also, see the infographic at right for fire safety tips specifically for protecting children.

 Build commercial-grade steel buildings for the greatest fire resistance.

 Build with Fire-Resistant RHINO Metal Buildings

-Consider building fire-resistant RHINO steel buildings for your construction projects.
+Consider RHINO’s fire resistant buildings for your next construction project.

 Affordable steel structures help prevent fires— and more.

 In addition to being noncombustible, RHINO structures offer greater resistance to high winds, heavy snows, lightning, termites, and earthquake damage.